 In contemporary education, physical education for the XXI century, to which we refer, aims to educate in sports rather than education through sport.
 The reasons are simple and coincide with the above.
 Education through sport requires, in principle, in practice ignore the value and impact of the uncertainty factor on the outcome of the alleged action sports and education, which is what makes an attractive activity.
-Scientifically speaking, you cannot raise educational activity assuming, a priori, a high degree of uncertainty about the results, while, to educate in sport, education involves the acceptance of uncertainty factors and recognizing its educational value as a driver of practice of physical activities and sports throughout life.
+Scientifically speaking, you cannot raise educational activity assuming, a priori, a high degree of uncertainty factors and recognizing its educational value as a driver of practice of physical activities and sports throughout life.